FBI Ten Most Wanted Fugitives, 1960s: FBI headlines in the 1960s

 As a decade, the 1960s were the final and most controversial of the Hoover era in the Bureau.
 The famous Director had formed and defined the Bureau for nearly a half century.
 During the turbulent 1960s, the FBI continued controversial domestic surveillance in an operation called Cointelpro.
 It aimed at investigating and disrupting dissident political organizations within the United States, including civil rights leaders, such as Martin Luther King Jr. who was a frequent target of investigation.

 As a more friendly face presented to the public, in 1965 Warner Bros.
 Television presented the series The F.B.I., showing dramatizations taken from actual historical FBI cases, starring Efrem Zimbalist, Jr. as fictional agent Louis Erskine.
 Epilogues included Zimbalist stepping out of character to alert viewers to Ten Most Wanted Fugitives from the FBI's contemporary list.

-FBI "Most Wanted Fugitives" in the 1960s
+FBI 10 Most Wanted Fugitives to begin the 1960s

 The FBI in the past has identified individuals by the sequence number in which each individual has appeared on the list.
 Some individuals have even appeared twice, and often a sequence number was permanently assigned to an individual suspect who was soon caught, captured, or simply removed, before his or her appearance could be published on the publicly released list.
 In those cases, the public would see only gaps in the number sequence reported by the FBI.
 For convenient reference, the wanted suspect's sequence number and date of entry on the FBI list appear below, whenever possible.

 As the new decade opened, six of the ten places on the list remained filled by these elusive long-time fugitives, then still at large: